lannonbr/Portfolio/blog/2019-09-22-gatsby-learning-graphql/index.md

 ---
-title: 'Progressive Disclosure of GraphQL: A pathway to learn GraphQL with Gatsby'
+title: 'A pathway to learn GraphQL with Gatsby'
 date: '2019-09-22'
 description: 'Article on why it can be easier to learn GraphQL with Gatsby'
 keywords: